Santosh3672/VSD-Physical-Verification-Workshop/README.md

 ![](https://github.com/Santosh3672/VSD-Physical-Verification-Workshop/blob/main/Pics/D2_3%20and%20gate%20gds%20in%20magic.png)

-2 input and gate gds file read in magic
+Two input and gate gds file read in magic

 Since it has no port related information we can import lef file after gds file is read it will not overwrite the cells but annotate extra metadata.